Michael0x18/MESH/README.md

-# MESH
-The Mathematical Evaluation SHell
+MESH: The Mathematical Evaluation SHell